-Heart valve surgery replaces a heart valve that is damaged or narrowed by disease.
+A heart valve may be replaced when it is damaged or narrowed by disease.
 Your doctor replaces your valve with an artificial valve made of plastic or metal.
 The new valve controls the normal flow of blood into and out of the heart.

 It's important to keep in mind that an artificial valve won't work as well as an undamaged natural valve.
 So even though your heart works better, it may not recover to completely normal levels.
-If your heart was already working poorly before your surgery, you may still have heart problems.
+If your heart was already working poorly before your valve was replaced, you may still have heart problems.

 These signs might be similar to those you had before your original valve was replaced.
 Watch for:

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Enter R985 in the search box to learn more about "Learning About Life With a Mechanical Heart Valve".

 Current as of: December 6, 2017